 At this stage, usually called the trial, the judge will hear testimony from witnesses and determine whether you committed an offense.
 You are presumed innocent unless and until the ACC can prove beyond a reasonable doubt that you have committed an offense.
 The trial may last for a few days or several months, depending on the court’s schedule and whether you are detained.
 If the judge finds that you committed any of the acts listed in the petition, and finds you guilty, the case will proceed to disposition.
 If the judge does not find that you committed any of the charged offense, your case will be dismissed and sealed.

 When the court makes a finding, the judge will order an investigation and report from Probation, which will make recommendations based on information about your family, school, and social history.
 The judge may also order a mental health evaluation.
 It is important that you cooperate with these interviews.
 At disposition, the judge must consider your needs and best interests as well as the safety of the community.
 A case may receive one of the following outcomes.

 Even if the judge finds that you committed an offense, the judge may decide that you do not need supervision or The judge will dismiss the case, which will be immediately sealed.

 Adjournment in Contemplation of Dismissal (ACD)

-If you comply with court-ordered conditions for up to six months, the case will be dismissed and sealed.
+If you comply with court-ordered conditions the case will be dismissed and sealed.

 Conditional Discharge (CD)